 Caleb met his wife, Courtney, while attending Hardin-Simmons University in Abilene, Texas.
 He also holds a Masters of Divinity from Southeastern Baptist Theological Seminary.

 The Groteluschen family enjoys the outdoors, fly-fishing, sports and barbeque.
-Their son, Grayson, was born in 2017.
+Their son, Grayson, was born in 2017 and their daughter Lyla in 2018.

 We believe the Bible is the inspired word of God, written by man without error.
 It is God’s revelation, a true testimony of Jesus Christ and the redemption that He brings.